mjhaahr/RGB-LED-Pendant/README.md

     - Lol, I don't know yet

 ## Extra Notes
-- The [Only Pendant](https://github.com/mjhaahr/RGB-LED-Pendant/tree/Only_Pendant) branch features a much simplified design, with only the LED Matrix and no control board
+- The [Only Pendant](https://github.com/mjhaahr/RGB-LED-Pendant/tree/Only_Pendant) branch features a much-simplified design, with only the LED Matrix and no control board, it functions the same as a normal NeoPixel matrix.
 - A future version may replace the BNO055 with a more up-to-date IMU (and one that is NRND) and move the orientation calculation onto the main MCU
 - A future design may include an onboard battery and charger (would likely require enlarging the board)